heterorefactor/heterorefactor/experiments/Recursive/README.md

 binary file that can be executed on FPGA.

 In order to synthesize the refactored kernel for execution on FPGA, we use the Tcl script `commons/hls.tcl` to instruct Vivado HLS.
-It reads a file `kernel.cpp` and set `process_top` as the top-level function; it opens a solution called `device`; it set the target FPGA as `xcvu9p-fsgd2104-3-e` and the target clock period as `3.3ns`.
+This is the target `synthesis` in the Makefile.
+It reads a file
+`kernel.cpp` and set `process_top` as the top-level function; it opens a solution called `device`; it set the target FPGA as `xcvu9p-fsgd2104-3-e` and the target clock period as `3.3ns`.
 It synthesizes the code then close the